How to Be a Notary Public: A Step-by-Step Guide to Success

 Another key duty is administering oaths and affirmations, which are formal declarations given under penalty of perjury.
 This element of the role is critical, especially in documents related to affidavits and sworn statements.
 Notaries need to uphold strict ethical standards and legal regulations during these proceedings.

 Authority varies by state and can include other functions like certifying copies.
-Yet, notaries cannot provide legal advice or draft legal documents, barring few exceptions in certain jurisdictions.
+Yet, notaries cannot provide legal advice or draft legal documents, barring a few exceptions in certain jurisdictions.
 They must maintain a neutral stance, ensuring they never profit personally from any transaction they notarize.
 Through their work, notaries bolster trust in legal and financial interactions, often playing roles in real estate deals, power of attorney designations, and marriage ceremonies.

 Eligibility Requirements